 Added Support Packages

-What is Arts for Health and Wellbeing?
+What are the Arts Therapies for Health and Wellbeing?

-Inspirative Arts offers a unique and engaging blend of arts based engagement which is specifically designed to promote:
+Inspirative Arts offers a unique and engaging blend of arts-based engagement which is specifically designed to promote:

 - Creative expression and communication

 - Emotional resilience